 Step 4: Action!

-Produce the video: If you did the first three steps well, producing the video would be the quickest and easiest part of the whole process.
+Produce the video: If you did the first three steps well, content video production would be the quickest and easiest part of the whole process.
 Hire a production team that has experience in making promo videos.
 Plus, they need to be flexible to accommodate your inputs and bring your vision to life.

 Add graphics: In this stage, you create the title, annotations, add subtitles and captions, and call to action.
 The graphic elements highlight the vital points of the video.
 It’s best to determine the font, color, and placement of the graphic elements beforehand and use them in creative ways to grab viewers’ attention.